 Leah M. Devlin, DDS, MPH, was elected to the Robert Wood Johnson Foundation’s Board of Trustees in April 2014, effective July 2014.

-Devlin is a professor in the department of Health Policy and Management at the University of North Carolina Gillings School of Global Public Health.
+Devlin is a professor in the Department of Health Policy and Management at the University of North Carolina Gillings School of Global Public Health.
 She joined the school in 2009.
-In addition to engaging faculty, students, and staff in fostering solutions to complex public health problems in North Carolina, Devlin works to raise the visibility of the Gillings School among state leaders.
-Additionally, Devlin serves as a consultant to RTI International, one of the world’s leading research institutes, located in Research Triangle Park, N.C.
+In addition to engaging faculty, students, and staff in fostering solutions to complex public health problems in North Carolina, Devlin works to raise the visibility of the Gillings School among state and national leaders.

-At the national level, Devlin serves on the Centers for Disease Control and Prevention Foundation Board and previously served on the Public Health Accreditation Board and the Milbank Memorial Fund Technical Advisory Committee, and is a past president of the Association of State and Territorial Health Directors.
-Within North Carolina, Devlin serves on numerous boards including the Duke Raleigh Hospital Community Advisory Board, the Campbell University Board of Trustees, and the Triangle YMCA Board of Directors.
+At the national level, Devlin serves as board chair of the Centers for Disease Control and Prevention Foundation and previously served on the Public Health Accreditation Board, and is a past president of the Association of State and Territorial Health Directors.
+Within North Carolina, Devlin currently serves on the Campbell University Board of Trustees, the Triangle YMCA Board of Directors, and the North Carolina Healthcare Foundation Board.
 Her honors include recognition from numerous professional associations for her contributions to public health, and in 2008 she received the University of North Carolina’s distinguished alumni award.

 Devlin earned her bachelor’s, dental, and master’s degree in public health from the University of North Carolina at Chapel Hill, where she also was inducted into Phi Beta Kappa.